claroline/Claroline/Resources/doc/sections/resources.md

 Resources are defined by a 3 different entities:

-*You see these relations in claronext-uml.dia*
+*You can see these relations in claronext-uml.dia*

 ### AbstractResource